Cosmopolitan Hotel

 👻

 The most famous ghost is Ysidora Bandini, who passed away in 1897 but has never truly left the hotel her family built.
-Known as the "Lady in Red," she is frequently seen in rooms four, five, and especially room eleven—the most active paranormal hotspot.
+Known as the "Lady in Red," she's frequently seen in rooms four, five, and especially room eleven--the most active hotspot.
 Room 11 experiences lights flickering on their own, doors opening and closing without cause, and objects mysteriously moving.
 Curtains open by themselves, mirrors shift positions, and some guests have even heard the sound of an invisible cat purring.

 Ysidora seems to respond when addressed in Spanish, her native language.
 Staff and guests have felt her presence most strongly when speaking to her directly.
 Her gentle spirit appears to still be watching over the home she knew in life.

-Other phantoms walk these grounds as well.
+Other ghosts walk these grounds as well.
 Security guards and gardeners have witnessed a woman in a long grey dress wandering the property, her form misty and translucent before she vanishes.
 An invisible growling dog has been heard in the central courtyard.
-Unexplained footsteps echo above empty rooms, and doors slowly close without any breeze.
+Footsteps echo above empty rooms when no one is on the second floor, and doors slowly close without any breeze.

 Located just blocks from the Whaley House and El Campo Santo Cemetery, the Cosmopolitan sits at the heart of Old Town's haunted neighborhood.
-Many ghost tours begin or end at its doors, where the living can briefly enter the world of the dead—and perhaps have their shoulder tapped by a spirit still tending to guests.
+Many ghost tours begin or end at its doors, where visitors might have their shoulder tapped by a spirit still tending to guests.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.